 For food lovers, a money making opportunity that has to do with food is the perfect job.
-And thankfully, there are a few options out there for anyone who wants a food related money making opportunity.
+And thankfully, there are a few options out there for anyone who wants food-related money making opportunities.

 There is also the option of becoming a food critic and basically getting paid to review and rate restaurants and their dishes.